mindplace/stack-for-yourself/_posts/2016-05-01-algorithms-uncategorized.md

 label: algorithms
 title: "Uncategorized algorithms"
 shortnote: "Uncategorized info and links."
-tags: [algorithms]
+tags: [algorithms, all]
 ---

 # If nothing else, bookmark these...
 [Project Euler problems](https://projecteuler.net/archives) is a superb and simple resource to get great and challenging math-based algorithms.

 <hr>